leibatt/ssb-tools/setup/sqlite/README.md

 ```
 ./run-workflow.sh ../env sqlite results/test
 ```

+NOTE: you can configure SQLite using the `sqlite.config.json` file in the root repository folder (i.e., the `ssb-tools-fork` root folder)

 NOTE: this script assumes you are using a virtual environment to run Python with SSB. "env folder location" refers to the location of the Python virtual environment setup for running SSB.